Fast and Flexible Flow Decompositions in General Graphs via Dominators: Missing proofs

 If $w=w'$ then we have the following equalities $v=w=w'=v'$, which contradicts the fact that $v \neq v'$.

 Otherwise we have $w \neq w'$ and hence $w'$ is proper ancestor or proper descendant of $w$ in $T_t$, since they both $t$-dominate $u$.
 Suppose without loss of generality that $w'$ is a proper descendant of $w$ in $T_t$.
-Notice that $v'$ does not $s$-dominate $v$, since otherwise $v$ is not a blue-child of $u$.
-Hence, there is a $u$-$v$ path in $G$ avoiding $v'$.
-Moreover, since $w=v$ and $w'=v'$ and $w'$ is a proper descendant of $w$ in $T_t$, $v'$ is a proper descendant of $v$ and so there is a $v$-$t$ path in $G$ avoiding $v'$.
-These paths concatenated at $v$ result in a $u$-$t$ path avoiding $v'$, contradicting the fact that $u$ is $t$-dominated by $v'$.
+Notice now that $v'$ does not $s$-dominate $v$ because $v$ is a blue-child of $u$, and so there is a $u$-$v$ path in $G$ avoiding $v'$; moreover, since $v=w$ and $v'=w'$ and $w'$ is a proper descendant of $w$ in $T_t$, $v'$ is a proper descendant of $v$ in $T_t$ and so there is a $v$-$t$ path in $G$ avoiding $v'$.
+These two paths concatenated at $v$ result in a $u$-$t$ path avoiding $v'$, contradicting the fact that $v'$ $t$-dominates by $u$.
 Therefore $v' \neq w'$.
-Recall that $w'$ $t$-dominates $v'$ and that $v'$ is not a $t$-dominator of $u$ (from previous application of \Cref{lem:st-dom-immediate-relation}).
-Since now we have $v' \neq w'$, we conclude that $w'$ strictly $t$-dominates $v'$.
+Now we can conclude that $w'$ strictly $t$-dominates $v'$.
 So $u$ has a blue-child $v'$, $w'$ $t$-dominates $u$, and $w'$ strictly $t$-dominates $v'$ and moreover $v'$ is not a $t$-dominator of $u$.
 We can thus \emph{put} $w=w'$ and take $z=v'$.

+We are now in conditions to argue that $\ext{z}$ properly contains $\ext{u}$ as a subsequence, which contradicts the maximality of $\ext{u}$ since $z$ is blue (i.e., $z\in C$) and so $\ext{z}$ is safe.